coderhh/coderhh.github.io/README.md

-# jekyll-theme-console demo
+# Personal Blog

-This is a demo site for the jekyll-theme-console theme.
+Being used as a learning notebook.